Meet Dianne Daleiden

 I moved to Edgewater 35 years ago as a young newlywed and raised my son Griffin, who is now a young Chicago lawyer.
 This is where I became a first-time homeowner, businesswoman and active community volunteer.
-Fifteen years later I launched my teaching career, first at Sacred Heart and, since 2005, as a tenured math and science Chicago Public Schools teacher and proud Chicago Teachers Union member.
+Fifteen years later I launched my teaching career, first at Sacred Heart and, since 2005, as a tenured math and science Chicago Public Schools teacher and proud Chicago Teachers Union and LSC member.

 Over the past decade I have seen our hard-working families, friends and neighbors become profit centers for the downtown corporate and tourism trade.
 For decades, our City Council has transferred our neighborhoods’ wealth to downtown.
 Then cynically, City Hall gives tax breaks to the very corporations who outsource our jobs and receive TIF money that is skimmed from our schools, parks, health clinics and libraries.
 This must stop.